 Note: Rosemary Extract (INS 392) is not included in the General Standard for Food Additives (CXS 192-1995), but it is included in the amended Priority List of Substances Proposed for Evaluation by JECFA forwarded by the CCFA53 for endorsement by CAC46.
 It is among the list of substances scheduled for evaluation or re-evaluation at the 100th meeting of the JECFA in June 2025.

-Note: For Nannochloropsis oils, green tea extract (epigallo-catechin gallate (EGCG)) is used as an antioxidant.
-Currently, it is not included in the General Standard for Food Additives (CXS 192-1995).
-Once the Standard for microbial omega-3 oils is adopted, it is proposed that CCFO requests CCFA to consider this matter, for which a call for data to manufacturers of green tea extract may be required to be launched.

 The flavorings used in products covered by this Standard should comply with the Guidelines for the Use of Flavourings (CXG 66-2008).

 CONTAMINANTS